 Capital One® Venture® Rewards Credit Card

 For consumers who spend less than $7,500 on travel and dining annually, or those who put other types of expenses on their credit card, the Capital One® Venture® Rewards Credit Card will be the better replacement for the JetBlue card.
-This card provides users with 2 miles for every $1 they spend, no matter where they shop.
+This card provides users with 2 Miles per dollar on every purchase, every day, no matter where they shop.
 Those miles can then, in turn, be used as travel statement credit to pay down old purchases.
 This will cause users to walk away with a 2% rewards rate.

 The Capital One® Venture® Rewards Credit Card has a 50,000 mile bonus that kicks in after you spend $3,000 within the first 3 months of account opening.
 That translates to $500 in statement credit – enough to cover most of a round-trip ticket from Chicago to Fort Lauderdale on JetBlue.